kjs452/Evolve5Sims/README.md

 comment includes the exact simulation properties used.

 ```
+biomprhs		The biomporphs activity simulation ready to go.
 dumsim          Just a standard simulation with normal 'Default' properties
 first           Demonstrates a "bullet with energy radiating backward toward the shooter"
 hanoi           a pre-built simulation file with the towers of hanoi simulation ready to go.